-This is a five-year project, led by Tinylife in partnership with Aware NI and Parenting NI, supporting families to develop and strengthen their resilience and reduce isolation by connecting with their peers and wider community.
+This project, led by Tinylife in partnership with Aware NI and Parenting NI, supports families in developing and strengthening their resilience and reduce isolation by connecting with their peers and wider community.
 The project supports parents’ perinatal mental health and wellbeing by providing access to services that parents feel meet their needs best.
 The project runs in the Northern and Southern Health and Social Care Trusts.

 As part of Positive Minds for Premature Parents, a Parenting NI Parent Support Officer visits each support group facilitated by the project once a quarter to share details of the support that Parenting NI offers.
 Parents can avail of a free Support Line and other programmes that Parenting NI have available depending on the need.

 The Parenting NI Support Line is available Monday - Thursday 9:30 am – 3:30 pm and Friday 9:30 am – 12:30 pm on 0808 8010 722.

 Most families face challenges at some stage or another.
 Some challenges can be short term while others can be ongoing and mean that parents need to develop other parenting techniques.
 Family support offers an intervention support that will work with the parent to address issues and enable them to work towards a calmer home with more effective parenting.